Schoolyard Ventures provides innovative entrepreneurship education for ambitious teens.

 This is a 100% virtual (online) program.

-The Social Innovators Program has been designed to be online from its inception six years ago.
+The Social Innovators Program has been designed to be online from its inception seven years ago.
 We believe that pedagogically, online learning requires a different model than in-person.
 This includes much smaller class sizes, an emphasis on action and discussion instead of passive lectures, and a focus on mentorship and personalized guidance.

 Program Format